 So I wrote another long live-blog about reverse-engineering how the next visitor to your Animal Crossing town is scheduled.
 Let’s boil it down to the interesting bit.
-The visitors are seeded when you first enter your town on a date after the previous visitor.
-This is done by evaluating this expression:
+The visitors are seeded when you enter your town on a date after the previous visitor’s visit date.
+This is evaluated using the expression:

 ((seed + 1) + (year - month) + day + hour) % 6

 hour is 0-23.
 Then that value is used to index the next visitor from a list in the following order, starting from 0 and counting up: Nobody (Copper just says nothing to report and talks about some of the characters), Gracie, Crazy Redd, Wendell, Saharah, and Katrina.
 If the generated visitor is the same as the previous one, it merely rolls onto the next one in the list instead.

 So if you’re at least moderately mathematically savvy, you can see that the account seed only matters modulo 6, meaning 0, 6, and 12 are “identical” as far as this expression is concerned, as are 1, 7, 13, and so on.
 So we can easily determine the seed modulo 6 by noting who visited the town last, then generating a new visitor and using the date we entered the town on to figure out our seed.